About

 - Conducts investigations to identify capable relatives, friends, interested parties or organizations to assume medical decision-making responsibilities; and

-A guardian is a person or organization that is court-appointed to make medical and personal decisions for an individual who is incapable of doing so due to a physical or mental disability.
+A Guardian of Person is a person or organization that is court-appointed to make medical and personal decisions for an individual who is incapable of doing so due to a physical or mental disability.

 Helpful Links